Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: APPENDIX: Datasets and Implementation Details

-MUTAG \citep{nr} is a bioinformatics dataset; Cora, Citeseer and Pubmed \citep{kipf2016semi} are commonly used citation network data for the node classification.
-We illustrate the detailed information for the three datasets as follows and summary can be found in Table \ref{tab:dataset}.
+For node classification tasks, Cora, Citeseer and Pubmed \citep{kipf2017semi}) are three commonly used citation networks, and Physics \citep{shchur2018pitfalls} is a co-author network.
+Detailed information of the four benchmark datasets is listed as follows and summarized in Table \ref{tab:dataset}.

-\begin{itemize} \item The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
-The citation network consists of 5429 links.
-Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
-The dictionary consists of 1433 unique words.
+\begin{itemize} \item The Cora dataset consists of 2,708 scientific publications classified into one of seven classes, and 5,429 links.
+Each publication is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
+The dictionary consists of 1,433 unique words.

-\item The Citeseer dataset consists of 3312 scientific publications classified into one of six classes.
-The citation network consists of 4732 links.
-Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
-The dictionary consists of 3703 unique words.
+\item The Citeseer dataset consists of 3,312 scientific publications classified into one of six classes, and 4,732 links.
+Each publication is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
+The dictionary consists of 3,703 unique words.

-\item The Pubmed Diabetes dataset consists of 19717 scientific publications from PubMed database pertaining to diabetes classified into one of three classes.
-The citation network consists of 44338 links.
-Each publication in the dataset is described by a TF/IDF weighted word vector from a dictionary which consists of 500 unique words. \end{itemize}
+\item The Pubmed Diabetes dataset consists of 19,717 scientific publications from PubMed database pertaining to diabetes classified into one of three classes.
+The citation network consists of 44,338 links.
+Each publication is described by a TF-IDF weighted word vector from a dictionary comprised of 500 unique words. \item The Physics dataset consists of 34,493 authors as nodes, and edges indicate whether two authors have co-authored a paper.
+Node features are paper keywords from the author’s papers.
+Following \cite{kim2020find}, we reduce the original dimension (6,805 and 8,415) to 500 using PCA.
+The split is the 20-per-class/30-per-class/rest.
+The goal of this task is to classify each author’s respective field of study. \end{itemize}